Codecademy/docs/content/python/concepts/threading/terms/run/run.md

   - 'paths/computer-science'
 ---

-The `.run()` method returns the activity that takes place within a thread.
+The `.run()` method executes any target function belonging to a given thread object that is now active.
 It normally executes in the background after the [`.start()`](https://www.codecademy.com/resources/docs/python/threading/start) method is invoked.

 ## Syntax